 Early symptoms of Huntington's disease may not be obvious.
 Someone with these symptoms may think they're just getting older, going through a phase, or simply having an extra clumsy day.
 However, if you keep track of your symptoms or know you're at risk for Huntington's disease, they can be eye-opening.

 - You might feel nervous.
 You may twitch or fidget, even though you may not have much to get nervous about.

 - Everyone gets a little restless sometimes, but people with Huntington's disease may feel even more restless than usual.

 - You may experience clumsiness.
 Again, everyone is a little clumsy, but you may become clumsier than you used to be.

 - You may feel unbalanced when walking.
-This may lead to trips or falls, which can injure or kill you.
+This may lead to trips or falls, which can injure you.

 - If you write by hand, you may notice that your handwriting has gotten worse.

 - You may have some trouble with tasks.
 For example, it may be harder to drive.